 Many kids love to draw and create illustrations.
 Creating scientific drawings and diagrams are fun and a very important skill in science.

 In this activity, kids of all ages can use a resource to label the parts of the insects.
-Field guides, children's books, and websites are great learning resources.
+Children's books about bugs and insects are great learning resources.

 Adult Dragonfly and Nymph Diagrams